davidlaprade/davidlaprade.github.io/_posts/2016-5-7-the-single-responsibility-principle-part-1.md

 high-level, it would seem like this class does one thing: it processes payments.
 But it seems equally accurate to say that this class does two things: it (1) makes charges and (2) refunds charges.
 The question here is just a question of language: which level are we supposed to speak at?
-That, then, is the second issue.
+That's the second issue.

 How could one adjudicate between two programmers who disagreed on these matters?